1.1. Stress during certain brain development phases particularly harmful¶

 1.4.
 Stress in childhood and adolescence prevents remission of ADHD¶

-A study of stress levels in children with ADHD found that severe stress levels in childhood and adolescence were associated with a more severe ADHD-HI or ADHD-I course into adulthood, whereas children with mild stress levels often showed remitting ADHD.
+A study of stress levels in children with ADHD found that severe stress levels in childhood and adolescence were associated with more severe ADHD-HI or ADHD-I progression into adulthood, while children with low stress levels often showed remitting ADHD.

-The fact that youth is a very vulnerable age segment is conversely shown in studies on the age-dependent effects of enriched environments in rodents.
-It is true that positive effects are already evident in childhood.
+Conversely, studies on the age-dependent effects of enriched environments in rodents show that youth is a very vulnerable age segment.
+Positive effects are already evident in childhood.
 However, the greatest benefit was observed in middle adolescence.
-Enriched Environment caused improved selective and auditory sustained attention, increased exploratory and foraging behavior, as well as a significant decrease in corticosterone levels and reduced anxiety levels.
+Enriched environments resulted in improved selective and auditory sustained attention performance, increased exploration and food-gathering behavior as well as a significant decrease in corticosterone levels and reduced anxiety levels.